Atlantic Coast Financial Technical Analysis (NASDAQ:ACFC)

 Technical analysis is the study of stock price and volume data through technical charts.
 This analysis does not take into account the intrinsic value of a stock.
 When a chart pattern that can predict future Atlantic Coast Financial stock price movements is formed, the ACFC stock chart can become a key tool for a technical analyst.

 See Atlantic Coast Financial bollinger bands, SMA (200 day moving average, 50 day moving average) and exponential moving averages.
 The technical analysis form of Atlantic Coast Financial stock analysis tries to understand the market by studying the stock market trend itself as opposed to other aspects like the company's fundamentals.

 Atlantic Coast Financial Moving Average:

 ACFC stock price movements can be forecasted by using triggers based on moving averages, which are also some of the simplest technical indicators.
 The way the averages are calculated in each of the 2 popular cases, that is SMA and EMA varies, however the interpretation of Atlantic Coast Financial chart patterns after the calculations remain the same.
+The 100 day moving average of 7.23 is below the last closing price of 7.68.
 One needs to choose the duration of a moving average depending on the investment objective and investment horizon.
 For periods greater than 100, it takes a larger and longer ACFC stock price movement for the moving average to change course.

 Atlantic Coast Financial Bollinger Bands: